Apply for Election Judge Jobs

 take a vacation day to be fully paid by your employer and receive election judge pay as extra income; however, an employer may not force you to take vacation or any other form of paid leave.

-, provided by the Office of the Minnesota Secretary of State, to your employer to explain the law regarding time off from work to serve as an election judge
+, provided by the Office of the Minnesota Secretary of State, to explain the law regarding time off from work to serve as an election judge.

 What election judges do